jrc13245/dxvk/README.md

 - WINE may need a DLL override via winecfg to mark d3d9 as Native.
 Proton don't need this.

 For other games you might find more info from [upstream DXVK](https://github.com/doitsujin/dxvk/)

-## How to get 4X sized HUGE cursor instead of default 2X size

-For Windows 11
-- Create a text file named `dxvk.conf` at the same location with d3d9.dll, with its contents: `d3d9.enlargeHardwareCursor = 4`

-For Linux
-- Run the game with an environment variable: `DXVK_CONFIG="d3d9.enlargeHardwareCursor=4;" turtle-wow`